-- You must have good repayment history on your current home loan.
-This is just like a loan to refinance a property.
+- You must have a good repayment history on your current home loan, which is the same as if you were applying for a loan to refinance a property.

-Our mortgage brokers are experts in the policies of a variety of banks and specialist financiers.
-We know which lenders will approve your mortgage, to pay out a divorce or property settlement.
+Our mortgage brokers are experts in the policies of more than 40 lenders including banks and specialist financiers.
+We know which lenders will approve your mortgage, whether it’s to pay out a divorce or property settlement.

-Please call us on 1300 889 743 or enquire online and one of our mortgage brokers will call you to discuss the loans that you are eligible for.
+Please call us on 1300 889 743 or apply online and one of our mortgage brokers will call you to discuss the loans that you are eligible for.

-You may choose to buy out your ex-partner’s share of the property, they may decide to buy out your share of the property or you can sell the home and share the sale proceeds.
-This is one of the easiest ways to divide assets after a break-up.
+You may choose to buy out your ex-partner’s share of the property, they decide to buy out your share of the property or you can sell the home and share the sale proceeds.
+This is one of the easiest ways to divide assets after a breakup.

-However you cannot just “take over” the mortgage!
-Whilst other countries may allow you to take over the mortgage of another person or remove someone from a mortgage agreement, in Australia this is not permitted.
+However, you can’t just “take over” the mortgage!
+Whilst other countries may allow you to take over the mortgage of another person or remove someone from a mortgage agreement, in Australia, this is not permitted.

-What if you have missed repayments on the loan?
+What if I have missed repayments on the loan?

 It is quite common for people going through a divorce or separation to miss some of the payments on their mortgage.

-In some cases this is because of disputes over who should pay, and in others, it is due to emotional turmoil that may cause people to forget about the repayments entirely.
+In some cases, this is a result of disputes over who should pay, and in other situations, it is due to emotional turmoil that may cause people to forget about the repayments entirely.